-OUR FIVE PRIORITIES AND THE ACTIONS WE WILL TAKE FOR EACH
+OUR FIVE PRIORITIES AND THE ACTIONS WE WILL TAKE FOR EACH.

-Healthy, inclusive and connected neighbourhoods
+Healthy, inclusive and connected neighbourhoods.

-1 Improve the health and wellheing of our community Improve the health and wellheins of our commitnity
+1 Improve the health and wellbeing of our community

-Actions Year(s) • Review the Recreation and Leisure Strategy 2023 - 24 • Implement the annual actions of the Health and Wellbeing Plan 2022 - 25 • Implement the annual actions of the Age Well Live Well Strategy 2022 - 25 • Implement the annual actions of the Disability, Accessibility and Inclusion Plan 2021 - 25 • Develop a new Young Communities Strategy (which combines the Municipal Early Years Plan and youth strategy) 2023 - 24 • Implement the annual actions of the Young Communities Strategy 2024 - 25
+Actions Year(s) • Review the Recreation and Leisure strategy 2021 - 22 • Develop the Health and Wellbeing plan 2021 - 2025 2021 - 22 • Implement the annual actions of the Health and Wellbeing plan 2021 - 25 • Implement the annual actions of the Age Well Live Well strategy 2021 - 25 • Implement the annual actions of the Disability, Accessibility and 2021 - 25 Inclusion plan the annual budget